Mandatory Iraq

 The civil government of postwar Iraq was headed originally by the High Commissioner, Sir Percy Cox, and his deputy, Colonel Arnold Wilson.
-British reprisals after the murder of a British officer in Najaf failed to restore order.
-The most striking problem facing the British was the growing anger of the nationalists, who continued to fight against the imposition of British authority.
+British reprisals after the capture and killing of a British officer in Najaf failed to restore order.
+The British occupiers faced the growing strength of the nationalists, who continued to resist against the British authority.
 British administration had yet to be established in Iraqi Kurdistan.